-Skilled nursing facilities provide in-patient extended care with trained medical professionals to help with recovery from injury or illness and activities of daily living.
-These facilities provide physical and occupational therapists, speech pathologists and the medical professionals assist with medications, tube feedings and wound care.
+Skilled nursing facilities provide in-patient extended care with trained medical professionals to recover from injury or illness and activities of daily living.
+These facilities provide physical and occupational therapists, speech pathologists and medical professionals assist with medications, tube feedings and wound care.
 Skilled nursing stays are usually covered under Medicare Part A.

 Step therapy is used with Medicare Part D plans.
 Your health plan may require you to take a less expensive medication before approving a more expensive drug.
 You can request an exception if you and your healthcare provider think it could affect your health.